jadijadi/lpic1book/content/1042_maintain_the_integrity_of_filesystems.md

 > Some of these are just hardlinks to `e2fsck` command

-A common switch during boot is `-A` which tells `fsck` to check all file systems in /etc/fstab ordered by _passno_ in that file which is 6th field \(File systems with _passno_ of 0, wont be checked during the boot.
+A common switch during boot is `-A` which tells `fsck` to check all file systems in /etc/fstab ordered by _passno_ in that file which is 6th field \(File systems with _passno_ of 0, won't be checked during the boot\).

 ```text
 root@funlife:~# fsck /dev/sdb